jeremymouton/bonjour/README.md

 ### Frontend notes

-- Develop in `/src/` folder and compile with Gulp to the `/assets/` folder.
+- Develop in `/src/` folder and compile with Gulp.